12 MagiKats Days of Christmas

 Day 4.

 Plan some Christmas cooking and put together a shopping list.
-Get your child reading recipe books and writing down lists of ingredients.
+Get your child to read recipe books and write down lists of ingredients.

 Day 5.